thu-spmi/VLS-GPT/README.md

 # VLS-GPT
-This is the code and data for paper "Variational Latent-State GPT for Semi-supervised Task-Oriented Dialog System".
+This is the code and data for paper "Variational Latent-State GPT for Semi-Supervised Task-Oriented Dialog System".
 We conduct our semi-supervised experiments on two datasets, MultiWOZ2.1 and CrossWOZ.
 See more details in corresponding folders.